haiwera-silk-cd/magento-devdocs/guides/v2.1/payments-integrations/vault/enabler.md

 ## Modifying the payment component

-The payment component must process the state of the vault-enabling control and update payment `additional_data` before it is sent to the {% glossarytooltip 74d6d228-34bd-4475-a6f8-0c0f4d6d0d61 %}backend{% endglossarytooltip %}.
+The payment component must process the state of the vault-enabling control and update payment `additional_data` before it is sent to the {% glossarytooltip 74d6d228-34bd-4475-a6f8-0c0f4d6d0d61 %}后端{% endglossarytooltip %}.

 Magento has a default vault enabler {% glossarytooltip 9bcc648c-bd08-4feb-906d-1e24c4f2f422 %}UI component{% endglossarytooltip %} (`Magento_Vault/js/view/payment/vault-enabler`).
 In the payment component, you just need to call its `visitAdditionalData` to update the `additional_data` property.
 The rest is done by the [`\Magento\Vault\Observer\VaultEnableAssigner`]({{ site.mage2100url }}app/code/Magento/Vault/Observer/VaultEnableAssigner.php) observer.